IBM/knative-quarkus-bench/CONTRIBUTING.md

 ```

 ## Communication
-**FIXME** Please feel free to connect with us on our [Slack channel](link).
+Please feel free to connect with us via email as shown in the [MAINTAINERS File](MAINTAINERS.md).

 ## Setup
-**FIXME** Please add any special setup instructions for your project to help the developer
-become productive quickly.
+See the main [README](README.md) and other documentation files in this project.

 ## Testing
-**FIXME** Please provide information that helps the developer test any changes they make
-before submitting.
+We currently use the unit test style of verification.

 ## Coding style guidelines
-**FIXME** Optional, but recommended: please share any specific style guidelines you might
-have for your project.
+A good starting point would be to mimic the coding style used for the [dna-visualization](benchmarks/dna-visualization) benchmark.